 Sometimes your diet choices can cause you to feel bloated and your stomach to appear distended.
-Bloating is caused by gas, fluid, or a combination of the two, expanding your intestines.
-This isn’t the same as having belly fat, but it instead causes abdominal swelling and discomfort (2).
+Bloating is caused by gas, fluid, or a combination of the two expanding your intestines.
+This isn’t the same as having belly fat, but it causes abdominal swelling and discomfort (4).

-Bloating can also be caused by swallowing too much air and is the result of gas building up in your intestines.
-One way we swallow air is to eat or drink too quickly, and not chew properly.
+Bloating can also be caused by swallowing too much air and is a result of gas building up in your intestines.
+One way we swallow air is when we eat or drink too quickly and don’t chew properly.

-Bloating can also be caused by chewing gum, smoking cigarettes, and drinking carbonated beverages.
+Bloating can also be caused by chewing gum, smoking cigarettes, or drinking carbonated beverages.
 These activities may all cause you to swallow excess air.
-Your body then absorbs this excess gas into your bloodstream and distributes it throughout your digestive tract.
-While not harmful to your health, bloating can be uncomfortable.
+Your body then absorbs this into your bloodstream and distributes it throughout your digestive tract.
+While it is not harmful to your health, bloating can be uncomfortable.

-Many people who experience bloating frequently are lactose intolerant.
-They have difficulty digesting milk sugar (lactose) and may develop bloating after consuming dairy products like ice cream, milk, or cheese.
-Lactose intolerance symptoms include bloating, abdominal pain, and diarrhea (11).
+Many people who experience frequent bloating are lactose intolerant.
+They have difficulty digesting milk sugar (lactose) and may develop bloating after they consume dairy products such as ice cream, milk, or cheese.
+Lactose intolerance symptoms include bloating, abdominal pain, and diarrhea (12).

 Bloating can also be caused by intolerances to food.
-If you experience bloating after eating a certain food, it might indicate an intolerance to that particular item.
+If you experience bloating after having eaten a certain food, this may indicate an intolerance to that particular item.
 Common culprits include nuts, strawberries, wheat flour and other grains, and beans.

 Celiac disease may go undiagnosed if you continue to eat gluten, which can lead to serious health problems.
-Talk to your doctor about whether or not you need to be tested for celiac disease (16).
+You should talk to your doctor about whether or not you need to be tested for celiac disease (16).

-In rare cases, your bloated and distended tummy might be a sign of a medical issue such as:
+In rare cases, a bloated and distended tummy may be a sign of a medical issue such as: